vermuz/angularjstudy/README.md

 ## The Event Loop

-On key press, while we are listening for an event, we respond to it when it happens - it will do that everytime
+On key press, while we are listening for an event, we respond to it when it happens - it will do that everytime an event it is listening for is triggered

 ```
 var tb = document.getElementByIdI("name");